prabhat51/vehicle-monitoring-system-/README.md

 # Vehicle Monitoring System

-This project detects vehicles in video, classifies type, detects license plates, and recognizes the number using PaddleOCR.
+This project detects vehicles in video, classifies type, detects license plates using YOLOv8, and recognizes the number using PaddleOCR.

 ## Features